 Zalety szybkiego sterowania klap

-Kategoria: Siłowniki pneumatyczne i hydrauliczne, Serwis
+- Kategoria: Siłowniki pneumatyczne i hydrauliczne, Serwis

 There certainly is no substitute for speed.
 In nature, on the athletic field or on the computer, superior speed makes all the difference.
 Pneumatic-powered damper drives are excellent choices for speed sensitive installations.
-There are no motor windings or gear sets that can compete on pure speed applications the way a quick acting pnuematic drive can react.
+There are no motor windings or gear sets that can compete on pure speed applications the way a quick acting pneumatic drive can react.
 For combustion air and flue gas applications, some critical services are very dependent on rapid speed to ensure equipment life, operator safety and peak plant performance.
-At the Florida Power & Light 3-Unit Manatee Station, a 2,735 MW generating plant in Parrish, Florida, Rotork Type K damper drives have provided a solution to a critical application demanding quick damper operation.
+At the FPL 3-Unit Manatee Station, a 2,735 MW generating plant in Parrish, Florida, Rotork Type K damper drives have provided a solution to a critical application demanding quick damper operation.

-lead to irregular heating in the steam tubes.
+In the case of balanced-draft power generation boilers, low pressure conditions inside the combustion chamber can lead to some very serious equipment failures.
+Boiler pressure transients can cause combustion issues that lead to irregular heating in the steam tubes.
 In extreme conditions, excess negative boiler pressure can collapse boiler walls and buckstays, leading to additional catastrophic failures such as ruined boiler tubes and refractory or even wholesale structural damage.
 The nature of these events often equate to long term unit shutdown, lost kilowatt production, and expensive emergency site construction repairs.
 Power generation boilers need a somewhat consistent internal operating pressure environment for efficient and manageable combustion.
 The ID Fans on a combustion boiler play a critical role in maintaining that reliable boiler pressure.
-The ID Fan Inlet Damper Controls that regulate fan induced pressure and airflow need to be vigilant "soldiers at the ready" to help keep these pressure fluctuations in check.
-The ID Fan Damper Inlet Drives required for Florida Power & Light Manatee Station Unit s1 & 2 require full 90 degree drive and damper movement at full torque load in 3 seconds or less to safeguard the operation of the boilers.
+The ID Fan Inlet Damper Controls that regulate fan induced pressure and airflow need to be vigilant to help keep these pressure fluctuations in check.
+The ID Fan Damper Inlet Drives required for the FPL Manatee Station Unit s1 & 2 require full 90 degree drive and damper movement at full torque load in three seconds or less to safeguard the operation of the boilers.

-Type K offered a drop-in-place retrofit drive matching the existing damper drive footprint that featured smart positioner technology and integrated air volume boosters to obtain the rotation speed required.
+Type K offered a ‘drop-in-place’ retrofit drive matching the existing damper drive footprint that featured smart positioner technology and integrated air volume boosters to obtain the rotation speed required.
 Type K also completed factory acceptance testing on the drives and obtained the test cycle times as recorded by the smart positioner.
-The results of the testing were video recorded and documented for Florida Power & Light to review prior to shipment.
+The results of the testing were video recorded and documented for FPL to review prior to shipment.

-Download the case study here.
+- Download the case study